Auburn Avenue Research Library

 Joint Venture Architects of Record: Perkins+Will and JWRA

-Teri Canada served as Project Manager and Billy Askey served as Senior Designer and Project Architect on this project during previous employment with Perkins+Will.
+Teri Canada served as Project Manager and Billy Askey served as Senior Designer and Project Architect on this project during previous association with Perkins+Will.

 Photographs © Jonathan Hillyer